YINI-lang/YINI-spec/YINI-Specification.md

 greeting = "Hi, hello there"
 ```

-Concatenation supports all string types (Raw, Classic, Hyper), though mixing types is generally discouraged (except for special cases (see more in next section)).
+Concatenation is supported between all string types, but mixing different types (e.g., Raw + Classic) is discouraged unless necessary for special use cases.

 ### 6.6.
 String Type Mixing
 Concatenation of string literals of different types (e.g., Raw + Classic, Classic + Hyper) is **permitted**, but generally **discouraged**.
 This flexibility exists to support **rare or advanced use cases** where such combinations may be helpful or necessary.